Ralgathor/LibClassicSwingTimerAPI/README.md

 ### API method SwingTimerInfo(hand)

-Returns the `hand`'s current swing state.
+Returns the `hand`'s current swing state for the player.
 Can only be used after the SWING_TIMER_INFO_INITIALIZED event.

 ```
 speed, expirationTime, lastSwing = SwingTimerInfo(hand)